anlsys/nrm-core/literate/tutorial.md

 ```

-> -- *** Other classes
+> -- *** Contextual
-> -- | Some other, more restrictive classes are available in [Bandit.Class](Bandit-Class.html) for convenience.
-See for
+> --
-> -- example 'Bandit.Class.ParameterFreeMAB', which exposes a hyperparameter-free interface for
+> -- | The algorithm class for contextual bandits is 'ContextualBandit'.
+This class gives
-> -- algorithms that don't need any information besides the arm count.
-Those instances are not necessary
+> -- types for a bandit game between a learner and an environment with context, where the
-> -- per se, and the 'Bandit' class is always sufficient.
-Note that some instances make agressive use
+> -- learner has access to a random generator and is defined via a stateful 'step'
-> -- of type refinement (See e.g. Bandit.Exp3.Exp3) through the 'Refined' package.
+> -- function.

-> -- In particular, we are about to make use of the \(\left[0,1\right]\) interval through the 'ZeroOne'
+> , Bandit.Class.ContextualBandit(..)

-> -- type alias.
+> -- | The 'ExpertRepresentation' class is used to encode experts.

-> ,Bandit.Types.ZeroOne
+> , Bandit.Class.ExpertRepresentation(..)

-> -- ** Algorithm comparison
+> -- ** Non-contextual algorithm comparison
 > -- | This subsection runs bandit experiments on an example dataset with some of the @Bandit@ instances.
 > -- The data for this tutorial is generated in R using the [inline-r](https://hackagehaskell.org/package/inline-r) package.
 > -- Let's define a simple problem with three gaussian arms.
 We will threshold all cost values to \(\left[0,1\right]\).